smxi/inxi/README.txt

 update inxi in a package pool of any distro in the world (with one single known exception, the Slackware based Puppy Linux release, which ships without the full Perl language.
 The Debian based one works fine).

-Sys Admin type inxi users always get the first level of support. ie, convince us you run real systems and networks, and your issue shoots to the top of the line.
-As do any real bugs.
-Failure to supply requested debugger data will lead to a distinct lack of interest on our part to help you with a bug. ie, saying, oh, it doesn't work, doesn't cut it, unless it's obvious why.

 ===============================================================================